openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_new_course.rst

 #.
 Click **Add a New Team Member**.
 #.
 Enter the new team member's email address, then click **ADD USER**.

 The new team member can now work on the course in Studio.
 To preview the course in the LMS or work on the Instructor Dashboard, the team member must enroll in the course.
+For the team member to also moderate the course discussions, you must separately assign one of the discussion roles to her.
+For more information, see :ref:`Assigning_discussion_roles`.

 You can also assign privileged roles to users when you work in the LMS.